forward-motion/commentbox.io/docs/DASHBOARD.md

 You can download all files as a single zip file, or individually by selecting the appropriate option in the menu.

-### Deleting a Project
+### Deleting a Project/Cancelling a Subscription

-You may delete an existing project via the "danger zone" link at the bottom of the project's Setup page.
+You may delete an existing project via the "Delete Project" link at the bottom of the project's Setup page.
 Note that this removes all existing project data, including comments.

+Your billing plan will be cancelled automatically as well.

-### Deleting Your Account
+### Deleting Your Account/Cancelling all Subscriptions

-You may delete your account at any time via the "danger zone" in the Account modal.
+You may delete your account at any time via the "Delete Account" button in the Account modal.
 Note that this removes all your projects' data, including comments.

+All billing plans will be cancelled automatically as well.